colincoghill/oasisqe/docs/INSTALL.md

     OASIS should now be available at the URL you configured.

-10. Reset the Admin password
+10. Reset the OASIS Admin password
    If you forget it you can perform this step again and it will reset it again.
 ```Shell
     /opt/oasisqe/3.9/bin/reset_admin_password